Git Core Concepts: Repository, Commit, Branch and Staging Area

 How These Concepts Connect

 These concepts do not exist in isolation.
-They work together as a coordinated system.
+They work together as a coordinated system that forms the complete Git workflow.
 You edit files in the working directory.
 You use git add to move selected changes into the staging area.
 You use git commit to save those staged changes as a permanent snapshot in the repository, advancing HEAD to the new commit.
 If you are working with a team, you use git push to share your commits with the remote and git pull to bring in their changes.
 Branches let you do all of this in parallel with others without interference.

 This cycle repeats continuously throughout development and is the foundation that all more advanced Git techniques build on.
 Practicing this flow consistently is the fastest way to make these concepts feel natural.
 The full practical application of this cycle is detailed in the basic Git workflow.